 by Jackie Ourman

-My little guy grew and got stronger but four days before his second birthday, we had friends over for a Super Bowl party and Jake had a severe allergic food reaction.
-His face was swollen and red beyond recognition, he had hives all over his body and he was wheezing.
+My little guy grew and got stronger, but four days before his second birthday, we had friends over for a Super Bowl party and Jake had a severe allergic food reaction.
+His face was swollen and red beyond recognition, he had hives all over his body, and he was wheezing.
 We learned that Jake was severely allergic to peanuts, several tree nuts and sesame.

 Food or foe?

-I’ve always loved to cook and read about food.
-But my relationship with food became challenged when my love for food turned to fear.
+I’ve always loved to cook and read about food, but my relationship with food became challenged when my love for food turned to fear.
 I couldn’t get past the idea that food could kill my kids.

 A culinary education

-I initially felt like I was throwing a pity party — focusing on all the foods that Jeremy and I couldn’t eat, but then I decided I was going to turn the situation around.
+I initially felt like I was throwing a pity party — focusing on all the foods that Jeremy and I couldn’t eat — but then I decided I was going to turn the situation around.
 I went on a quest to learn as much as I could about food and recipes for my family and also to raise awareness about food allergies and celiac disease in order to help others.
 I challenged myself to get more creative in the kitchen.

-I’d focus on the delicious foods we could eat and I’d tweak recipes to introduce even more favorites to our menu.
+I’d focus on the delicious foods we could eat, and I’d tweak recipes to introduce even more favorites to our menu.
 My palate’s been influenced by various cultures.
 My parents are from Egypt.
-My mother-in-law is from the Dominican Republic and I spent three summers living in Mexico.
+My mother-in-law is from the Dominican Republic, and I spent three summers living in Mexico.
 I love creating savory recipes.
 I want my kids to love food despite their dietary restrictions.

 Empower and inspire

 Get out there and educate yourself on whatever issue you are dealing with and grab all the resources you can so that you can feel more in control of the situation.
-If there is a health issue, talk to your children in a way that helps them understand and advocate for themselves.
+If there is a health issue, talk to your children in a way that helps them understand it and advocate for themselves.
 Surround yourself with a good support system of friends and family or join a local support group to connect with parents in similar situations.